 A Weekender's Guide to Kangaroo Island

-The South Australian island's wineries, beaches, oyster farms and accommodation are still open and as beautiful as ever.
+The South Australian island's wineries, beaches, oyster farms and accommodation are as beautiful as ever.

 EAT AND DRINK

 Straight off the ferry?
 Head to Millie Mae's Pantry for a full brunch made with ingredients from the kitchen garden, or pick up something to take with you for lunch while you adventure through the island.
 If you've stayed in Kingscote, start the day off with coffee from Cactus.
 It's well worth coming back later in the day for dumplings, tacos or whatever is on the menu that night.